material-components/material-components-ios/components/ActionSheet/docs/README.md

 #### Similarities
 1. Both classes are presented from the bottom of the screen on an iPhone and have a list of actions.

-2. Both classes support both a title and message but both are optional properties.
+2. Both classes support optional title and message properties.

 #### Differences
 1. UIAlertControllerActionSheetStyle requires that you set the popoverPresentationController on larger devices, MDCActionSheetController doesn't support popoverPresentationController but instead always comes up from the bottom of the screen.

 2. UIAlertControllerStyleActionSheet is a style of UIAlertController and not its own class.
-If you would need an AlertController please see `MDCDialog` class.
+If you need a Material UIAlertController please see the `MDCDAlertController` class.

 3. MDCActionSheetController does not support text fields.